74Thirsty/bidder/README.md

   </a>
 </div>

-**bidder** is a web application that implements a bidding / auction system.
+**Bidder** is a web application that implements a bidding / auction system.
 It consists of a frontend UI and a backend server, interacting to conduct auctions among multiple bidders.

 ---